DrChainsaw/NaiveGAflux.jl/README.md

 The function `evolvemodel` is a convenience method for creating functions which evolve `AbstractCandidate`s.
 Apart from handling mutation is also ensures that everything is copied so that an evolved candidate does not accidentally share any state with its parent.

-One limitation of the current implementation is that it can only mutate the optimizer if it is wrapped in a `Flux.Optimise.Optimiser`, or else the dispatch won't catch it.

 ```julia
 graphmutation = VertexMutation(NeuronSelectMutation(NoutMutation(-0.5,0.5)))
 optimizermutation = OptimizerMutation([Descent, Momentum, Nesterov])